jayzamazing/restaurant-pos-back-end/README.md

 #Restaurant POS
-WIP- This project is a a mock restaurant pos system.
-It will allow a server to add orders to a table, view these orders, and then check a customer out.
+This project is a a mock restaurant pos system.
+It allows a logged in user to select a table, add various checks to a table, add orders to a specific check, delete empty checks, and cash out a check.
 This project uses FeathersJS, Html, CSS, Javascript, Angular, NodeJS, Express, Jquery, Bootstrap, Bcrypt, Body-Parser, Mongoose, MongoDB, Passport, Babel, Mocha, Chai, Less, Uglify-js, and Webpack.